oba14/quiz-react/README.md

 Quiz app created using React with Redux.
   </h1>
 <p>
 A Quiz App having a frontend in React and a backend with an express server.
-Quiz questions are generated from an opensource trivia database  [Opentdb](https://opentdb.com/) having around 4000 questions divided in 23 categories.
+Quiz questions are generated from an opensource trivia database  (https://opentdb.com/) having around 4000 questions divided in 23 categories.
+React hooks are used that let us use state and other react features without having to write classes.
 </p>

 ## Prerequirements